yellobyte/ESP32-Webradio-PlusDLNA/README.md

 If interested, have a look at [Revision history.txt](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Doc/Revision%20history.txt) in the doc folder.

 ## Some technical details:
 The original display (rendered useless) has been removed and it's plexiglass cover now hides the infrared sensor VS1838B which receives signals from a remote control.
 A small 1.8" TFT color display (160x128 pixel, ST7735 driver IC, PCI bus) has been added to the front and is used for interacting with the user and presenting essential info.
 The necessary cutout in the front has been made with a small and affordable Proxxon mill/drill unit used by many hobbyists.
 A thin plexiglass is glued into the cutout.
-The TFT display itself sits right behind it, mounted on a frame made of PCB material to keep it in place.
+The TFT display sits right behind it, mounted on a frame made of PCB material to keep it in place.

 After milling/drilling the front was thoroughly cleaned to get a smooth surface and then the upper flat part of it was painted black twice with a bottle of color spray.
 It rested 3 days in the sun to dry completely before being reattached to the case.
 A silver permanent marker was used to label the buttons later on.